northdakotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 North Dakota criminal procedure outlines the regulations regarding criminal trials in the state.
 The stages of a criminal trial in North Dakota are as follows:

-- Trial: either a jury trial or a non-jury trial depending on the request of the defense.
-The trial is where arguments take place, and all evidence is laid out for the jury and judge;
+• Trial: Depending on the defense's request, this may be either a jury trial or a non-jury trial.
+Arguments take place in the trial, and all evidence is laid out for the jury and judge.

-- Sentencing: The court will pronounce the defendant either guilty or not guilty.
-If the verdict is guilty, sentencing and other penalties will follow.
+• Sentencing: The court will pronounce the defendant either guilty or not guilty.
+If the verdict is guilty, sentencing and other penalties may follow.

 How Long Does it take For a Case to Go to Trial in North Dakota?